top of page

 • Immunotherapy

 After the type of cancer has been identified, the next step will be to discuss the cancer stage (how extensive and how far the cancer has spread).
-If treatment is an option, then determining if your older German Shepherd is well enough for treatment is the next step, along with approximately how much treatment will cost.
-Once you agree to proceed with treatment, your veterinarian will give detail about the treatment plan, or she will refer you to a board-certified oncologist for treatment.
+If treatment is an option, determining if your older German Shepherd is well enough for treatment is the next step, along with approximately how much treatment will cost.
+Once you agree to proceed with treatment, your veterinarian will give details about the treatment plan, or she will refer you to a board-certified oncologist for treatment.

-If the cancer has progressed to the point where treatment is no longer beneficial, your fur friend is in great pain, or the cost of treatment is not within reach, euthanasia may need to be considered immediately or in time.
+If cancer has progressed to the point where treatment is no longer beneficial, your fur friend is in great pain, or the cost of treatment is not within reach, euthanasia may need to be considered immediately or in time.
 It's sad to say, but sometimes this is the reality.

 Canine cancer survival rate: